GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/index.md

 |cr-rotate         | 0.2        |    0.2GB    |  No                                 |
 |casa              | 0.5        |    0.5GB    |  No                                 |
 |radius            | 0.7        |    0.7GB    |  No                                 |

+- Additionally, a minimum of 50 GB disk space is required.

 - Gluu must be deployed on a server or VM with a static IP Address.
 The static IP address should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.